 Children from birth to age 21 with life-limiting and life-threatening conditions can be referred to Community PedsCare® by their physician, health care professional, clergy, parent/family member or legal guardian.
 To refer a child, or if you or someone you know would like more information about the Community PedsCare® program, please contact 904.407.6505 or email CommunityPedsCare@CommunityHospice.com.

 Medicaid or private insurance will often cover hospice care and some palliative services.
 However, children are never denied access because of inability to pay.

 Charitable gifts to Community Hospice & Palliative Care Foundation? provide vital funding for this care.
 The generosity of the local community and Community Hospice & Palliative Care enable Community PedsCare® to provide seamless care from the outpatient to inpatient setting when and where families need it most.

 Anne Elliott, MD

 Amanda Spence, ARNP

-PIC helps families access services, in addition to the medical services they are already receiving, through the Children's Medical Services Network.
+PIC:TFK helps families access services, in addition to the medical services they are already receiving, through the Children's Medical Services Network.